surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-hashtable.md

 ### Splatting for optional parameters

 One of the most common ways I use splatting is to deal with optional parameters that come from some place else in my script.
-Let's say I have a function that wraps a `Get-CIMInstance` call that has an optional `$Credential` argument.
+Let's say I have a function that wraps a `Get-CimInstance` call that has an optional `$Credential` argument.

 ```powershell